jaylenw/VagrantBoxes/Readme.md

 that keep your box's guest additions updated everytime when you run `vagrant up`.
 Essential if you have shared folder errors or virtualbox addition errors.

-Also Run `vagrant plugin install vagrant-disksize` to have a plugin that will give yourself the ability to increase your virtualbox disk easily.
+Also run `vagrant plugin install vagrant-disksize` to have a plugin that will give yourself the ability to increase your virtualbox disk easily.

 View bootstrap.sh and the Vagrant file to see what software is installed on